Industry 4.0: Driving Smart Manufacturing and Digital Transformation

 2. Horizontal and Vertical Integration

-True smart manufacturing demands integration at every level.
-Horizontally, this means linking processes across production floors, facilities, and supply chains.
-Vertically, it unites shop-floor operations with business processes like R&D, quality control, sales, and finance.
-The result: seamless data flow, reduced silos, and accelerated decision-making.
+Smart manufacturing needs to be integrated at every level.
+This means connecting processes across production floors, facilities, and supply chains in a horizontal way.
+It connects business processes like R&D, quality control, sales, and finance with shop-floor operations.
+The result: smooth data flow, fewer silos, and faster decision-making.

 3. Cloud Computing